TIBCOSoftware/snappydata/docs/reference/interactive_commands/elapsedtime.md

 <a id="rtoolsijcomref18077__section_9228BC68FAAF4CDB941A6D9AF666C98D"></a>
 ##Description

-When `elapsedtime` is turned on, `snappy-shell` displays the total time elapsed during statement execution.
+When `elapsedtime` is turned on, `snappy` displays the total time elapsed during statement execution.
 The default value is OFF.

 ##Example